-Plating defects, PCB failure analysis, connector inspection and other electronics applications are explored.
+Plating defects, PCB failure analysis, connector inspection, and other electronics applications are explored.

-Catheter inspection, needle observation, stent analysis and additional applications are shown in detail.
+Catheter inspection, needle observation, stent analysis, and additional applications are shown in detail.

 Introducing weld penetration, multi-layer film observation, and printing applications.

-Digital microscopes are used to observe, inspect, and anayze samples of nearly any size.
+Digital microscopes are used to observe, inspect, and analyze samples of nearly any size.
 Digital microscopes are often used as a solution when needs cannot be met by optical microscopes or SEMs.
 A wide range of industries including electronics, medical devices, materials research, and automotive all use digital microscopes.
 More information on applications for each industry can be seen on our Application Examples Page.